On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Going Beyond Homogeneity in Cosmology

 where again the subscript $V_n$ on the l.h.s. denotes that we restrict to a single box and neglect all boundary contributions coming from derivatives of $\chi_{V_n}(x)$.
 Let us also stress that we take care of modes $k \in \left\{-1,0,1\right\}^3$ only and therefore $N^{n}_{\vec{k}} = 0$ if $\vec{k} \notin \left\{-1,0,1\right\}^3$.
 In the above expressions, the function $U^{n}_\alpha$ is defined as

-and has no simple closed form explicit expression in terms of the modes unless $\gamma \in \mathbb{N}$.
-This reflects the non-linear structure of the Hamiltonian under consideration, and in fact gravity in general, and leads to complicated (volume dependent) interaction terms.
-All the terms containing these non-linear expressions become very simple or even vanish in the case where full homogeneity is imposed.
-Note that for instance the last term in Eq. \eqref{eq:Hamconstinhom} is a result of $U_\alpha^{n}\left(\vec{k}+\vec{p}+\vec{q}+\vec{l};0\right) = \beta L^3 \delta_{\vec{k}+\vec{p}+\vec{q}+\vec{l},0}$, which is simple to compute.~In order to solve the resulting equations of motion and the corresponding constraints, it will be thus important to understand better these functions $U^{n}_\alpha$.
-The best scenario would allow to analytically solve the integral, otherwise one would have to evaluate their relevance and their physical meaning numerically or by means of further simplifying arguments.
-A simple observation in this respect is that the contributions $U^{n}_\alpha(\vec k; \gamma < 0)$ grow when $\alpha$ becomes small, i.e. they are dominant in the high curvature/small volume regimes at early times, but negligible in the large volume regime at late times in the universe evolution\footnote{Note that it is necessary to assume $\alpha(x) > 0$ and therefore negative $\gamma$ should lead to always finite results.}.
-Moreover, from the definition \eqref{eq:Ualphadef} it is clear that $U^{n}_\alpha(\vec k; \gamma)$ is essentially the discrete Fourier coefficient of $\alpha^\gamma$, i.e. \be U^{n}_\alpha(\vec{k}; \gamma) = \beta L^3 \mathcal{F}_{V_n}\left[\alpha^\gamma\right](\vec k) \;, \ee
+and has no simple closed form explicit expression in terms of the modes unless $\gamma \in \mathbb{N}$.~This reflects the non-linear structure of the Hamiltonian under consideration, and in fact gravity in general, and leads to complicated (volume dependent) interaction terms.~All the terms containing these non-linear expressions become very simple or even vanish in the case where full homogeneity is imposed.~Note that for instance the last term in Eq. \eqref{eq:Hamconstinhom} is a result of $U_\alpha^{n}\left(\vec{k}+\vec{p}+\vec{q}+\vec{l};0\right) = \beta L^3 \delta_{\vec{k}+\vec{p}+\vec{q}+\vec{l},0}$, which is simple to compute.~In order to solve the resulting equations of motion and the corresponding constraints, it will be thus important to understand better these functions $U^{n}_\alpha$.~The best scenario would allow to analytically solve the integral, otherwise one would have to evaluate their relevance and their physical meaning numerically or by means of further simplifying arguments.~A simple observation in this respect is that the contributions $U^{n}_\alpha(\vec k; \gamma < 0)$ grow when $\alpha$ becomes small, i.e.~they are dominant in the high curvature/small volume regimes at early times, but negligible in the large volume regime at late times in the universe evolution.\footnote{Note that it is necessary to assume $\alpha(x) > 0$ and therefore negative $\gamma$ should lead to always finite results.} Moreover, from the definition \eqref{eq:Ualphadef} it is clear that $U^{n}_\alpha(\vec k; \gamma)$ is essentially the discrete Fourier coefficient of $\alpha^\gamma$, i.e. \be U^{n}_\alpha(\vec{k}; \gamma) = \beta L^3 \mathcal{F}_{V_n}\left[\alpha^\gamma\right](\vec k) \;, \ee where $\mathcal{F}_{V_n}$ denotes the \textit{discrete} Fourier transform over the volume $V_n$.
+As we only want to consider small Fourier modes, it would be consistent to cut off all contributions of $U^{n}_\alpha(\vec k; \gamma)$ with $\vec{k} \notin \left\{-1,0,1\right\}^3$.
+Further, for either $\gamma = 0$ or $\alpha$ spatially constant, we have